Hello Culture Enthusiasts,

 “No two languages are ever so similar that they represent the same social reality” (Edward Sapir)

-As Weaver puts it, “there are no rules, no laws, there cannot be an absolute right, or an absolute wrong.
-[Though] there can be errors”.
-This is probably why many people translate.
-The challenges are enticing, the abundance of options constantly stimulate neuronal activities in your frontal lobe, the thrill of finding what you know is a great fit is incomparable.
+According to Weaver, “there are no rules, no laws; there cannot be an absolute right or an absolute wrong, though there can be errors.”
+This ambiguity is likely what attracts many to translation.
+The challenges are captivating, the multitude of options continuously stimulates your frontal lobe, and the excitement of discovering a perfect fit is unparalleled.

-And the result is bridging communication gaps to connect cultures around the globe in ways that technology and monolingual literary work alone, will not suffice.
-In addition, all of this can be done in the comfort of your bed if you want it to be so.
+Evidently, the outcome is bridging communication gaps to connect global cultures, a task beyond the capabilities of technology and monolingual literary work alone.
+Moreover, all of this can be accomplished from the comfort of your bed if you wish.

 For as long as there are various social groups living different cultural realities, the need for human translation will also remain a reality.